Provincial Housing Legislation Changes

 Density in Burnaby neighbourhoods and around transit hubs could increase as new provincial housing requirements come into effect

-Last fall, the provincial government brought in new housing legislation with the aim of addressing affordability by increasing housing supply throughout BC, including in Burnaby.
-The new legislation will allow density increases beyond what has traditionally been permitted in Burnaby neighbourhoods.
-Starting July 1, 2024, in areas currently zoned for single- and two-family housing, “small-scale multi-unit housing” of up to 4 units will now be allowed on most lots.
-In areas near frequent transit service, as many as 6 units will be permitted.
+In 2024, the provincial government brought in new housing legislation with the aim of addressing affordability by increasing housing supply throughout BC, including in Burnaby.
+The new legislation allows density increases beyond what has traditionally been permitted in Burnaby neighbourhoods.
+In areas previously zoned for single- and two-family housing, “small-scale multi-unit housing” of up to 4 units is now be allowed on most lots.
+In areas near frequent transit service, as many as 6 units are permitted.

 The legislation also calls for increased density in “transit-oriented areas” (TOAs), which are the areas surrounding SkyTrain stations and bus exchanges.
 The new rules require Burnaby to approve building heights from 8 to 20 storeys in TOAs, depending on the distance from the station or exchange.